walles/riff/README.md

 # TODO post first release
 * Think about highlighting whitespace errors like Git does
-* If there is a ~/.gitconfig file, and we aren't the default git pager for diff and show, inform the user how to do that in the --help output.
 * Think about how to visualize one line changing to itself with a comma at the end plus a bunch of entirely new lines.
 Think of a constant array getting one or more extra members.